 If you or your loved one has developed an infection due to neglect in a nursing home, you may have a claim for compensation against the facility.
-To ensure not a single detail is missed in your case, contact the New York nursing home infections attorneys at Wingate, Russotti, Shapiro & Halperin, LLP.
+To ensure not a single detail is missed in your case, contact the New York nursing home infections attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our legal team can advocate for you or your loved ones right to compensation in a personal injury claim or lawsuit.
 Call us at (212) 986-7353 to learn what options are available to you.

 Nursing homes have a responsibility to keep their residents healthy and safe from all types of harm, including infections.
 When a contagious disease is present in the facility, they have an obligation to take extra precautions to prevent the disease from spreading and infecting elderly residents.
 In addition, nursing homes also have a responsibility to prevent or correctly treat common diseases suffered by elderly residents, including bedsores.
 When they fail to do so, your loved one’s life can be put at risk.

 More than 1.5 million people living in nursing homes in the United States suffer an average of 2 million infections a year, as reported by Aging Health.
 Among these infections, the most common ones suffered by elderly residents include: